pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

     default, no API key is used
 -   raise_incomplete_data: Incomplete Data Received raises an error instead of reporting a warning
+-   data_sync_id: Overrides the account Data Sync ID used in Innertube API requests.
+This may be needed if you are using an account with youtube:player_skip=webpage,configs or youtubetab:skip=webpage
+-   visitor_data: Overrides the Visitor Data used in Innertube API requests.
+This should be used with player_skip=webpage,configs and without cookies.
+Note: this may have adverse effects if used improperly.
+If a session from a browser is wanted, you should pass cookies instead (which contain the Visitor ID)
+-   po_token: Proof of Origin (PO) Token(s) to use.
+Comma seperated list of PO Tokens in the format CLIENT.CONTEXT+PO_TOKEN, e.g. youtube:po_token=web.gvs+XXX,web.player=XXX,web_safari.gvs+YYY.
+    Context can be any of gvs (Google Video Server URLs), player (Innertube player request) or subs (Subtitles)
+-   pot_trace: Enable debug logging for PO Token fetching.
+Either true or false (default)
+-   fetch_pot: Policy to use for fetching a PO Token from providers.
+One of always (always try fetch a PO Token regardless if the client requires one for the given context), never (never fetch a PO Token), or auto (default; only fetch a PO Token if the client requires one for the given context)

+youtubepot-webpo

+-   bind_to_visitor_id: Whether to use the Visitor ID instead of Visitor Data for caching WebPO tokens.
+Either true (default) or false

 youtubetab (YouTube playlists, channels, feeds, etc.)